 Artists Yen Han, Filipe Portugal, Flavio Salamanka, Marcia Jacqueline, Tigran Mkrtchyan, Tara Brodin

-11 August, 19:00 rescheduled from 9 June The program was changed!
-Odesa Philharmonic
+11 August, 19:00 rescheduled from 9 June Attention!
+The place of the event was changed!
+Green Theater

 All tickets purchased for the concert on June 9 are valid